DeloitteAU/DDBreakpoints/README.md

 ```

 #### .is()

+Returns true if the page is within the current media query.
+Uses `window.matchMedia(MEDIA_QUERY).matches` so use a polyfill if you need one.

 ```javascript
 DD.bp.is(min /* string || number */, max = 0 /* string || number */, property = 'width' /* string */);